Cotoneaster: How to grow cotoneaster, plus the best varieties

 Cotoneasters are versatile and low-maintenance shrubs that look good all year round and offer richly coloured berries through autumn and winter.
-Words Andy McIndoe, horticulturalist and shrub expert
+Andy McIndoe, horticulturalist and shrub expert, gives advice on growing them and recommends the best varieties

 At the other end of the scale, the large-growing cotoneasters make excellent trees.
 Cotoneaster ‘Cornubia’ is one of the finest with broad, spreading branches and dark-green leaves.
 In spring it offers loose clusters of white flowers and is a magnificent sight in autumn when some of its semi-evergreen leaves turn gold and begin to fall, and large bunches of deep-scarlet berries provide a feast for wild birds.
 Large cotoneasters, such as Cotoneaster ‘Cornubia’ and Cotoneaster x watereri, are also perfect for screening or as large, background shrubs in wide borders.
 They can also be trained as medium-sized evergreen trees.